mittalswastik/ttex_implementation/README.md

 ## T-Tex

-Clone the repository and if required switch to branch [ttex_update](https://github.com/mittalswastik/ttex_implementation/tree/ttex_update)
+Clone the repository and switch to branch [ttex_update](https://github.com/mittalswastik/ttex_implementation/tree/ttex_update)

 ### T-Tex Setup: configuring the file paths in the T-Tex pass to sync with T-Tex runtime profiler